Understanding Epilepsy -- Symptoms

 Handling Bad Behavior in a Child With Epilepsy

 Treating your child differently because he has epilepsy?
 Kids -- even those who have seizures -- need to meet the same expectations as your other children.
-WebMD offers suggestions for dealing with you child's bad behavior.
+WebMD offers suggestions for dealing with behavioral challenges at home.

 Seizures in Children